Vasilii (gamer)

-Li Weijun (李威俊), better known by his online alias Vasilii, is a Chinese streamer and former professional League of Legends player.
+Li Weijun (李威俊), better known by his online alias Vasilii, is a Chinese video game streamer and former professional League of Legends player.
 In late 2017, Li was given an 18-month competitive ban by Riot Games for beating his girlfriend during a livestream, an incident which prompted Chinese authorities to investigate and arrest him for domestic violence.
 Prior to his suspension he was a member of LPL team Newbee, and he was best known outside of China as the former AD carry for LCS team LMQ.

 Career

 2014 season

 On 15 December 2013, LMQ left its parent organization Tian Ci and obtained a new sponsor in iBUYPOWER.
 With the assistance of its new sponsor, LMQ moved to North America to take advantage of the superior esports infrastructure.
 At this point, Dreams and Wayoff left the team, to be replaced by Royal Club top laner GoDlike, who renamed to ackerman.

 While competing in the second Challenger Series, LMQ was also offered an invite to the North American Challenger League (NACL) Season 2 Qualifiers, where they went undefeated and secured a spot in the league.
 During the league's regular season, LMQ went 18–4 without a losing record against any team.
 During the March playoffs, LMQ defeated Cloud 9 Tempest 2–1 in the semifinals and moved on to face Team 8 in the tournament's grand finals.
 LMQ won the final series 3–1 and became NACL champions.

 After having secured a spot in the semi-finals of the Challenger Series playoffs due to their tremendous number of points accumulated from both Challenger Series, LMQ went on to defeat Curse Academy in a 2–0 victory sending them to the finals against the tough Cloud 9 Tempest.
 After an initial loss in the best of five series, LMQ came back winning two in a row to make the series 2–1.
 Cloud 9 Tempest however, bounced back in game four to tie up the series 2–2.
 After a very low-kill game game five, Cloud 9 Tempest attempt to make a pick, but instead gets nearly aced and loses the game to LMQ.
 LMQ left the Challenger Series playoffs with a 5–2 record and went home with the grand prize of $16,000.